nikitabobko/mash_mash_graph/readme.md

 Here I practiced in OpenGL and GLSL a little bit.
 This practice was performed as part of the "computer graphics" course in CMC MSU 6 semester.
-Written code based on template and was "practice code" so it doesn't claims to be "best code ever".
+Written code based on template and was "practice code" so it doesn't claim to be "best code ever".

 ### Task 01 (Ray marching)